La Tourbière de la Guette

 A guided stroll or on your own?

-Walk on your own: a freely accessible wood slatted path enables you to explore and observe without getting your feet wet or damaging the protected plants.
+Walk on your own: a freely accessible all year wood slatted path enables you to explore and observe without getting your feet wet or damaging the protected plants.
 Displayed signs and pannels will help you better understand as you walk.

 Be careful: we invite you to respect the posted rules.
 Plan to wear weather appropriate shoes and clothes.

 Free guided visit: Along with a guide, learn more about the unseen world within the peatland and its essential role.

 A Tourbière de la Guette booklet is on sale at the Moulin de la Biodiversité shop for 2€.
 (Only in French)